Our IVF Fertility Success Rates

 Infertility diagnosis and treatments must be individualized for each patient.
 Oftentimes patients may be successful with treatments less invasive than IVF.
 It is important to talk to a physician so she or he can help determine which treatment is the best option.
 Patients often have the option to pursue standard IVF, mini-IVF or natural cycle IVF depending on several factors.

-SART publishes national and clinic-specific IVF cycle data two years after each set of annual data is submitted (for example, the most current SART data outcomes are through 2017).
+SART publishes national and clinic-specific IVF cycle data two years after each set of annual data is submitted (for example, preliminary SART data outcomes are available for 2018).